 I grew up with many family picnics, wonderful dinners and reunions with family, and fellowship with church family.
 There were unique and sometimes quirky places we would visit to eat.
 Some still exist, and sadly, some do not.

-I hope to help others discover the things that make Southern Illinois special as I write this blog.
+In 2016, I started this blog in hopes of helping others discover the things that make Southern Illinois special.
 For me, it is also a way to honor my parents and the sense of adventure they instilled in me as a child.
 I hope to pass this on to my children as they are part of this venture.
 There are many wonderful things to experience from I-70 in South Central Illinois to the tip of Southernmost Illinois.
 I am honored to share them and food inspired by local ingredients, people, and events with locals and people from around the world.

 View this post on Instagram